DefianceDigital/AVRgo/README.md

 ## AVRgo Boards
 #### AVRgo-Infinity
 The AVRgo-Infinity is the flagship board of the AVRgo family.
 It can be powered by its internal LiPo Battery or through the 5V USB port.
 A short listing of features and specifications are as follows...
+- Dual Bootloader allows for uploading sketches via Bluetooth or Micro-SD card.
+- Dual mode Bluetooth broadcasts both SPP and BLE, which can be connected to different devices simultaneuosly.
+- Built in Micro-SD card slot with BinStacking capabilities (flashing sketches via Serial Command Line or from within another sketch)
 - More on-board features, along with an extensive library allows for much greater capabilies than other developement boards, while requiring much less effort and/or experience.
 - The internal 1800mAh LiPo battery with built-in charger provides more than enough power for most projects, wherever you need it.
 - Triple Battery Protection Circuit allows for safe and optimal use of LiPo battery by even the most inexperienced users.